 Joshua Weinshank- Partner

 Joshua A. Weinshank focuses his practice in the areas of Trust and Estate Planning, Elder Law, and Trust and Probate administration.
+Last fall he oversaw the opening of Cramer & Anderson’s new office in Ridgefield, where he is the Resident Partner.

 Attorney Weinshank advises clients on ways to effectively and efficiently preserve and create intergenerational wealth by addressing their tax and personal concerns.
 His approach to estate planning takes into account clients’ entire portfolios and goals.
 Attorney Weinshank works with his clients to implement strategies to reduce estate and gift taxes, as well as addressing income tax concerns through the management of capital gains and the appreciation of assets.